LostFlashlight/HyprBazz/README.md

+# HyprBazz
+this is mainly just the normal wayblue hyprland image with some tweaks making it better for me and stealling some stuff from Bazzite

+If you really want to use this for whatever reason, the install instructions should work, but please look at the recipe first.
 # BlueBuild Template &nbsp; [![bluebuild build badge](https://github.com/blue-build/template/actions/workflows/build.yml/badge.svg)](https://github.com/blue-build/template/actions/workflows/build.yml)

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.